Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/migrations.md

 As of {{site.ee_product_name}} 2.1, it is no longer necessary to explicitly run the `migrate-community-to-enterprise` command parameter to to migrate all Kong Gateway entities to Kong Enterprise.
-Running the `kong migrations` commands performs that migration on your behalf.
+Running the `kong migrations` commands performs that migration command on your behalf.

 **Important:** You can only migrate to a {{site.ee_product_name}} version that supports the same {{site.ce_product_name}} version.